pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 !!! warning "Demo Use Only"
     While a full Kubernetes installation, the instructions in this document only create an environment sufficient for testing and learning.
 The cluster is not intended for use in production environments.

+!!! info "Manual process"
+    At this time, work is underway to automate many, if not all of these steps.
+In the meantime, you will know more about how the cluster is configured and set up by following this guide.

 ## Prerequisites

 In order to complete this guide, you will need: